1,000+ Opportunities

 Eligible organizations can request up to $250,000 per project. © 2026 Walter Scott Family Foundation

-Based on current listing details, eligibility includes: 501(c)(3) nonprofit organizations or government entities focusing on direct services for basic needs.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: 501(c)(3) nonprofit organizations or government entities focusing on direct services for basic needs.
+Confirm the full requirements in the official notice before applying.